 - Ivan Vanko/Whiplash, to a certain extent in Iron Man 2.

 - A couple of examples from the Alex Rider series of books, since they draw a lot of inspiration from James Bond.
-Most notable are General Sarov from the third book, Skeleton Key, and Yassen Gregorovich, who appears in Stormbreaker and Eagle Strike.
+Most notable are General Alexei Sarov from the third book, Skeleton Key, Yassen Gregorovich, who appears in Stormbreaker and Eagle Strike, and Nikolai Drevin from the sixth book, Ark Angel.

 - While Dale Brown novels often use a remilitarised Russia, Act of War and Edge of Battle has explicitly ex-military Colonel Yegor Zakharov and his men.